-Partnering with a savvy agent is essential when shopping for new construction, and is here to help you navigate through your options in the Fort Walton Beach area.
+Having the right agent at your side is key when shopping for new construction, and is here to help you navigate through your options in the Fort Walton Beach area.

-People that buy new construction in a development don't like to see houses sold after theirs go for less money.
-Knowing this, the builder or developer often won't bend on price.
+People that buy brand new homes in a neighborhood don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-For example, if a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+Say a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, it's unlikely you'll get a deal.
+However, if a home was just finished, don't count on being able to get a deal.

-In situations where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for help with the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+In cases where a builder won't budge, ask for assistance with other aspects of the transaction.
+Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.